-I recommend shopping in your kitchen before you even make your monthly meal plan, but it’s important to repeat this step here too.
+I recommend shopping in your kitchen before you even make your monthly plan, but it’s important to repeat this step here too.
 You certainly don’t want to buy a month’s worth of peanut butter only to find several jars already in the pantry!

-And you definitely don’t want to find a bag of wilted spinach shoved in the back of the fridge at the end of the month when you could have used that instead of the new head of romaine that’s on your list!
+And you definitely don’t want to find a bag of wilted spinach shoved in the back of the fridge at the end of the month when you could have used that instead of the new head of romaine on your list!

 Be willing to freely swap things around.
-Some things won’t even be noticeable, like using different onions, or a different potato, or a different squash!
+Some things won’t even be noticeable, like using different onions, a different potato, or a different squash!

-7 – Go shopping!
+7 – GO SHOPPING!